Strawberry Shortcake: Let's Dance

-Strawberry Shortcake: Let's Dance is a 2007 American animated compilation film.
-It was released on October 2, 2007, by 20th Century Fox Home Entertainment, although it was given an early release by Kidtoon Films on September 1 in select cinemas.
+Strawberry Shortcake: Let's Dance is a 2007 American animated compilation film and was released on October 2 by 20th Century Fox Home Entertainment, although it was given an early release by Kidtoon Films on September 1 in select cinemas.

 Plot

 Like with the other DVDs of Strawberry Shortcake, Let's Dance uses a "Compilation" format where Strawberry recalls the featured episodes in her "Remembering Book".
 The episodes featured on this DVD are Dancin' in Disguise and Meet Apricot.

 Dancin' in Disguise (Everybody Dance)

-Sour Grapes disguises a dance instructor to distract the girls while the Purple Pie Man loots the berry fields, but Sour later experiences a change of heart since she enjoys teaching the girls.
+Sour Grapes disguises a dance instructor to distract the girls while the Purple Pieman loots the berry fields, but Sour later experiences a change of heart since she enjoys teaching the girls.

 Meet Apricot (Let's Dance)

-While the others are ice skating, a new girl named Apricot makes up tall tales to try to blend into the group, but soon learns that one doesn't need tall tales to have someone like them.
+While the others are ice skating, a new girl named Apricot makes up tall tales to try to blend into the group, but soon learns that one does not need tall tales to have someone like them.